Learning to Plan with Natural Language: Experiment

-\textbf{Model and settings}: { We use the ChatGPT model (GPT-3.5-turbo) as the large language model\footnote{We choose the turbo model as the consideration of inference cost, inference speed, and model performance.
-Link:\url{https://platform.openai.com/}}.
+\textbf{Model and settings}: We use the ChatGPT model (GPT-3.5-turbo) as the LLM as the trade-off of performance and inference cost \footnote{ Link:~\url{https://platform.openai.com/}}.
 We consider the zero-shot CoT and few-shot CoT settings.
-In the zero-shot CoT test setting, for all experiments, we add the chain of thought (CoT) prompt 'Let's think step by step' after the test sample to encourage LLMs to think intermediate steps.
-But no demonstration examples are used in the prompt.
-In the few-shot CoT test setting, for all experiments, we add the chain of thought prompt and fixed demonstration examples into the input.
-We follow~\cite{lewkowycz2022solving} and set four examples for tasks of mathematical reasoning, logical reasoning, and causal reasoning.
-We follow~\cite{wei2022chain} and set six examples for the combinatorial reasoning task and four examples for the symbolic reasoning task.
-The examples are randomly chosen from the original training set.} Each example consists of the problem, the explanation (solution) for this problem, and the correct label.
-For the \text{LP} method, we use the same demonstration samples in both training and test settings.
+In the zero-shot CoT test setting, we follow~\cite{NEURIPS2022_8bb0d291} and add the chain of thought (CoT) prompt 'Let's think step by step' after the test sample.
+In the few-shot CoT test setting, we use the few-shot CoT prompt that contains fixed demonstration examples and the test problem.
+Each example consists of the example problem, the explanation (solution) for this problem, and the correct answer.
+We follow~\cite{lewkowycz2022solving,wei2022chain} and set four examples for tasks of mathematical reasoning, logical reasoning, symbolic reasoning, and causal reasoning and six examples for the combinatorial reasoning task. ~The examples are randomly chosen from the original training set.
+For the AMPS and Math datasets, we use specific prompts for each category for all methods.
+Our method uses the same examples in both training and test settings.
+For our method and the self-plan method, we further add the learned plan to the prompt.
+We list the zero-shot/few-shot inference prompt we used in Appendix~\ref{appendix.zero-few}.